starfishdata/starfish/README.md

 # dry run to test the workflow and data
 results = parallel_qna_llm.dry_run(city=cities)

-# re-run job which pick up from where it left off.
+# resume job which pick up from where it left off.
 results = parallel_qna_llm.resume()
 ```